-However, if you are on a calorie-restricted diet, such as one where you consume only about 500 calories on a fast day, then an amino acid supplement would be ideal, since these products have so few calories.
-And even if you’re not eating for the day, those who allow minuscule amounts of calories during their fast – such as the 5 calories found in a cup of coffee – would probably be fine using a low-calorie pre-workout drink mix such as our 10-calorie Fast Charge mix or our 15-calorie Action intra-workout supplement; both of these products have only a single gram of carbs and no sugar at all, just vitamins, minerals, and amino acids.
+However, if you are on a calorie-restricted diet, such as one where you consume only about 500 calories on a fast day, then an amino acid supplement would be ideal since these products have so few calories.
+And even if you’re not eating for the day, those who allow minuscule amounts of calories during their fast – such as the 5 calories found in a cup of coffee – would probably be fine using a low-calorie 15-calorie Action intra-workout supplement; both of this product has only a single gram of carbs and no sugar at all, just vitamins, minerals, and amino acids.

 Ultimately, whether you choose to take in calories during your fast will be up to you.
 Just keep in mind that BCAA supplements come with far fewer calories, carbs, or sugars than even the leanest protein powder, making them a superior choice for those on a calorie-restricted diet.